ScottMorse/bun-workspaces/README.md

-bw run lint --parallel # Run at the same time bw run lint --args="--my-appended-args" # Add args to each script call bw run lint --args="--my-arg=<workspaceName>" # Use the workspace name in args

-# Run an inline command from the workspace directory
+bw run lint --parallel # Run at the same time bw run lint --args="--my-appended-args" # Add args to each script call bw run lint --args="--my-arg=<workspaceName>" # Use the workspace name in args bw run "bun build" --inline --inline-name=build # Run an inline command
-bw run "echo 'this is my inline script for <workspaceName>'" --inline

 # Show usage (you can pass --help to any command)
 bw help
 bw --help

+# Show version
+bw --version

 # Pass --cwd to any command
 bw --cwd=/path/to/your/project ls